 Let’s take a look at some of the key Office Protect features and their details.

-This is the control room of your Office Protect service, providing a bird’s-eye view of every activity that has taken place in a client’s Office 365 account.
+This is the control room of your Office Protect service, providing a bird’s-eye view of every activity that has taken place in a client’s Microsoft 365 account.

 The dashboard provides a comprehensive overview of several important features, including: